Ostinato

 Both ostinatos and ostinati are accepted English plural forms, the latter reflecting the word's Italian etymology.

 The repeating idea may be a rhythmic pattern, part of a tune, or a complete melody in itself.
 Strictly speaking, ostinati should have exact repetition, but in common usage, the term covers repetition with variation and development, such as the alteration of an ostinato line to fit changing harmonies or keys.

-Within the context of film music, Claudia Gorbman defines an ostinato as a repeated melodic or rhythmic figure that propels scenes that lack dynamic visual action.
+Within the context of European classical and film music, Claudia Gorbman defines an ostinato as a repeated melodic or rhythmic figure that propels scenes that lack dynamic visual action.

 Ostinati play an important part in improvised music (rock and jazz), in which they are often referred to as riffs or vamps.
 A "favorite technique of contemporary jazz writers", ostinati are often used in modal and Latin jazz and traditional African music including Gnawa music.